-The Company is a composite insurer offering life and non-life insurance products in Croatia, regulated by the Croatian Financial Services Supervision Agency ('HANFA'), and provides cross-border insurance services in Slovenia.
+The Company is a composite insurer offering life and non-life insurance products in Croatia, regulated by the Croatian Financial Services Supervision Agency ('HANFA'), and provides cross-border insurance services in the Republic of Slovenia.

-The sole shareholder of the Company with 100% of voting rights (2016: 100% of voting rights) is UNIQA International AG, Vienna.
-The ultimate parent company is UNIQA Insurance Group AG, Vienna, which is a public limited liability company, incorporated and domiciled in Austria.
+The sole shareholder of the Company with 100% of voting rights (2017: 100% of voting rights) is UNIQA International AG, Vienna.
+The ultimate parent company is UNIQA Insurance Group AG, Vienna, which is a public limited liability company, incorporated and domiciled in the Republic of Austria.